marora7926/aus_insci_project/README.md

 ```

 ## <span style="color:lightgreen">Packages used</span>
-  * [apollo/client](https://www.npmjs.com/package/@apollo/client) *- Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
+  * [apollo/client](https://www.npmjs.com/package/@apollo/client) *- Apollo Client is a fully-featured caching GraphQL client with integrations for React, and more.
 It allows you to easily build UI components that fetch data via GraphQL.*
   * [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) *-This is the Express integration of Apollo Server.
 Apollo Server is a community-maintained open-source GraphQL server that works with many Node.js HTTP server frameworks.*
   * [bcrypt](https://www.npmjs.com/package/bcrypt) *-A library to help you hash passwords.*
   * [bootstrap](https://getbootstrap.com/) *-Design and customize responsive mobile-first sites*